orbis-esque-hackathon/react-orbis-esque/README.md

 axios.get('data/routes.json')
   .then(result => {
-    // Loads the data from the routes file and builds the graph this._graph = GraphHelper.buildGraph(result.data.features);
+    // Loads the routes file and builds the routing graph data structure this._graph = GraphHelper.buildGraph(result.data.features);

-    this.setState({ routes: result.data });
+    // Updates the state of the map, so that routes GeoJSON is rendered this.setState({ routes: result.data });
   });
 ```